bertram510/frontend-nanodegree-feedreader/README.md

 ## Instructions

 * After cloning or downloading the whole project folder, open `index.html` in the root folder.
-You will find the RSS Feed application running on the page as well as the Jasmine testing result displayed at the bottom of the page.
+You will find the RSS Feed application running on the page as well as the Jasmine testing results displayed at the bottom of the page.
-* All the current set of tests should pass(failure numeber should be 0).
+* All the current set of tests should pass(failure number should be 0).
 * All the test code is located in the `./jasmine/spec/feedreader.js`.

 ## Completed Set of Tests

-1. A test that makes sure that allFeeds variable has been defined and that it is not empty.
+1. A test that makes sure that `allFeeds` variable has been defined and that it is not empty.
 2. A test that loops through each feed in the `allFeeds` object and ensures it has a URL defined and that the URL is not empty.
 3. A test that loops through each feed in the `allFeeds` object and ensures it has a name defined and that the name is not empty.
 4. A test that ensures the menu element is hidden by default.